kathleengraham/visualizing-global-data-with-leaflet-js/README.md

 #### Wine Consumption Layer

-Then we created a choropleth layer with Wine Consumption by Country.
-The first function we made was the ```countryColor()``` function that included a [5-sequence color scheme by Colorbrewer](http://colorbrewer2.org/?type=sequential&scheme=PuBuGn&n=5).
+Our first map overlay was a choropleth layer with Wine Consumption by Country, and the first function we made was the ```countryColor()``` function that included a [5-sequence color scheme by Colorbrewer](http://colorbrewer2.org/?type=sequential&scheme=PuBuGn&n=5).
 This took a little while to get right, but we finally decided on just 5 colors and divided them up from 10<sup vertical-align='super'>2</sup> to 10<sup vertical-align='super'>6</sup>.

 <br>